 ACTIVATING A UN SPECIAL SESSION ON DISARMAMENT

-The Strategic Concept for the Removal of Arms and Proliferation (SCRAP Weapons) suggests support for the United Nations General Assembly’s mechanism of Special Sessions Devoted to Disarmament (SSOD), to advance an agenda of comprehensive disarmament for the full and effective implementation of a programme of Peace and Prevention, as detailed in the recommendations of the High-Level Advisory Board on Effective Multilateralism in the Report for the New Agenda for Peace.
+The Strategic Concept for the Removal of Arms and Proliferation (SCRAP Weapons) suggests support for the United Nations General Assembly’s mechanism of Special Sessions Devoted to Disarmament (SSOD), to advance an agenda of comprehensive disarmament for the full and effective implementation of a programme of Peace and Prevention, as detailed in the recommendations of the High-Level Advisory Board on Effective Multilateralism, the UN Secretary General’s New Agenda for Peace, and the zero draft of the Pact for the Future.

 An effective programme of peace and prevention needs to take into account the complex relationship existing between global development and disarmament, the reduction of investments into the military-industrial complex, the prioritisation of humanitarian needs, and the inclusion of voices of women and girls as well as all marginalised communities.
 An SSOD-IV would contribute to re-energising the debate around disarmament and place it as a key part of the UN peace and security architecture.
 The effectiveness of such measures even in the current environment can be highlighted by awareness of the reduction of missiles and other weapons available to Russia for its war in Ukraine, as a result of the INF and OSCE Treaties in eliminating and governing weapons.